CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 cumulus@switch:~$ nv config apply
 ```

-To enable sFlow on an interface, run the `nv set interface <interface> sflow state enabled` command.
+To enable sFlow on an interface, run the `nv set interface <interface-id> sflow state enabled` command.

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

 By default, sFlow is `off` on interfaces that are operationally UP.
-To disable sFlow on a specific interface, edit the `/etc/cumulus/switchd.conf` file and set the `interface.<interface>.sflow.enable` parameter to `FALSE`:
+To disable sFlow on a specific interface, edit the `/etc/cumulus/switchd.conf` file and set the `interface.<interface-id>.sflow.enable` parameter to `FALSE`:

 ```
 cumulus@switch:~$ sudo nano /etc/cumulus/switchd.conf
 interface.swp1.sflow.enable = FALSE
 ```

-To enable sFlow on an interface, set the `interface.<interface>.sflow.enable` parameter to `TRUE`.
+To enable sFlow on an interface, set the `interface.<interface-id>.sflow.enable` parameter to `TRUE`.

 {{< /tab >}}
 {{< /tabs >}}